 Choosing the Perfect Palette for Your Brand and Website: 7 Key Considerations

 What do you need to know to pick your brand & website colors?
-You’re looking for how to choose the right colors for your business because you know how important it is to set the tone and vibe of your brand with color.
+You're looking for how to choose brand colors for your business because you know how important it is to set the tone and vibe of your brand with color.
 Want to find a fail-proof formula to make sure you have the right colors for your brand?
 This in-depth guide is for you!
 In this article, we dive into seven things to consider when choosing your brand colors and give you our formula for brand colors you can follow.

 The importance of color for your business